dagster-io/dagster/docs/docs-beta/docs/guides/asset-checks.md

 Dagster's dbt integration can model existing dbt tests as asset checks.
 Refer to the [dagster-dbt documentaiton](/integrations/dbt) for more information.
 :::

-Single asset checks are defined using the `@asset_check` decorator.
+A asset check is defined using the `@asset_check` decorator.

 The following example defines an asset check on an asset that fails if the `order_id` column of the asset contains a null value.
-The asset check will run after the asset has been materialized, to ensure the quality of its data.
+The asset check will run after the asset has been materialized.

 <CodeExample filePath="guides/data-assets/quality-testing/asset-checks/single-asset-check.py" language="python" />